-- In the last two years, there has been a 40% increase in rental prices in the Treasure Valley of Southwest Idaho. - The Fair Market Rent for a two-bedroom house or apartment in Idaho is \$981 per month.
-This is an affordable housing cost for those earning \$18.87 per hour or \$3,272 per month. - o Twenty-Nine percent of Idaho households are renting and the average wage for those who rent is \$16.10 per hour.
+- Between 2020 2023, rent in Idaho increased by 41%, ranking Idaho fourth in the nation for the largest increase in that time period. - In 2024, Idaho has the 31st highest rent in the country out of 56 states and territories.
+The average Fair Market Rent for a twobedroom home in Idaho is \$1,021 per month.
+This is an affordable housing cost for those earning \$19.61 per hour or \$3,400 per month.

-• The USDA Economic Research Service found that there was nearly a 12% increase in the cost of at-home food from December 2021 to December 2022 nationwide.
+- o In 2024, 19% of renter households in Idaho made less than \$19.61, making their housing cost unaffordable and causing financial hardships where over 30% of their income went towards rent. - o Working at the minimum wage of \$7.25/hr, a person in Idaho would need to work 103 hours each week to afford a modest 1 bedroom rental home at Fair Market Rent. - The USDA Economic Research Service found that there has been nearly a 12% increase in the cost of at-home food from December 2021 to December 2022 nationwide.

 Federal programs play a key role in providing food assistance.
 That said, each program has strict income guidelines that leave many people and families struggling to make ends meet.
 Households whose income is less than or equal to 130% of the federal poverty level often qualify for assistance programs.
-However, 52% of people in Idaho who are food insecure may not qualify for the Supplemental Nutrition Assistance Program (SNAP) due to their income level.
+However, 54% of people in Idaho who are food insecurity may not qualify for the Supplemental Nutrition Assistance Program (SNAP) due to their income level.
 This troubling statistic underscores the importance of food banks to fill the gap for people who don't qualify for government support programs.